drduh/macOS-Security-and-Privacy-Guide/README.md

 To transfer any files, copy them to a shared folder like `/Users/Shared` on the mounted disk image, e.g. `cp Xcode_8.0.dmg /Volumes/macOS/Users/Shared`

 <img width="1280" alt="Finished restore install from USB recovery boot" src="https://cloud.githubusercontent.com/assets/12475110/14804078/f27293c8-0b2d-11e6-8e1f-0fb0ac2f1a4d.png">

 *Finished restore install from USB recovery boot*

 ### Creating a recovery partition

 **Unless** you have built the image with [AutoDMG](https://github.com/MagerValp/AutoDMG), or installed macOS to a second partition on the same Mac, you will need to create a recovery partition in order to use full disk encryption.
-You can do so using [MagerValp/Create-Recovery-Partition-Installer](https://github.com/MagerValp/Create-Recovery-Partition-Installer) or by following these steps:
+You can do so using [MagerValp/Create-Recovery-Partition-Installer](https://github.com/MagerValp/Create-Recovery-Partition-Installer) or the following steps.

 Download [RecoveryHDUpdate.dmg](https://support.apple.com/downloads/DL1464/en_US/RecoveryHDUpdate.dmg) and verify its integrity: